 It is a weeknight, the fridge is nearly empty, and you need dinner on the table in twenty minutes.
 This easy savoury mince recipe is exactly what that night calls for.

-Made with beef mince, frozen vegetables, beef stock and a few everyday seasonings, it is super filling and works with whatever you have on hand to serve it with.
+Made with beef mince (ground beef), frozen vegetables, beef stock and a few everyday seasonings, it is filling, affordable and works with almost anything you have on hand to serve it with.

 What makes this savoury mince so flavourful